offalynne/Input/docs/6.0/Icon-Config.md

 |None|        |       |

 Calling the `.add()` method on the struct returned by this function allows you to define icons for keyboard and mouse bindings.

+?> The binding name should be a value from Input's internal list of [binding names](Binding-Names).